 - Plankton.
 Saharan dust is also a significant contributor of iron to marine algae.
 As a result of increased nutrients, the algae sink to the ocean floor or is eaten by planktonic organisms.
 Carbon dioxide can be sequestered into the seafloor sediments by planktonic organisms with sinking carbonate shells.
 The distribution of iron in the oceans is likely to be a way of trapping excess atmospheric carbon dioxide.
 On the one hand, global warming could increase winds and therefore dust production.
 However, more dust could enter the ocean, potentially providing a natural mitigator to those effects.
 (Source) Phytoplankton in the Caribbean and along the southeastern U.S. coast feeds on this iron as well.
 It allows these organisms to thrive and produce a significant amount of oxygen.
 (Source)

 - Bacteria Blooms.
 Notably 12 different species of pathogenic bacteria from the genus Vibrio — use these nutrient infusions to create blooms of their own.
 Marine Vibrio species also play a role in many diseases of ocean organisms.
 There are more Vibrio in the water when it’s warmer.
 Filter-feeding shellfish accumulate Vibrio parahaemolyticus and Vibrio vulnificus in their meat.
-This is cause the majority of seafood-related sickness and death in the U.S. Other Vibrio species are known to be associated with diseased coral that are already facing so many other environmental stressors.
-Vibrio disease and mortality has even placed economic strain on the fishing and shrimp farming industries.
+This causes the majority of seafood-related sickness and death in the U.S. Other Vibrio species are known to be associated with diseased coral that is already facing so many other environmental stressors.
+Vibrio disease and mortality have even placed an economic strain on the fishing and shrimp farming industries.